eliotsykes/rack-zippy/README.md

 ## Releasing a new gem

-1. Update pre-release version to the release version in lib/rack-zippy/version.rb, e.g. '1.0.1.pre' becomes '1.0.1'
+1. Update pre-release version to the release version in `lib/rack-zippy/version.rb`, e.g. `1.0.1.pre` becomes `1.0.1`
-2. Update CHANGELOG.md and Contributors in README.md
+2. Update `CHANGELOG.md` version and date.
+Update Contributors in `README.md`.
 3. Tests pass? (`rake test`)
 4. Build the gem (`rake build`)
 5. Release on rubygems.org (`rake release`)
-6. Update version to the next pre-release version in lib/rack-zippy/version.rb, e.g. '1.0.1' becomes '1.0.2.pre'.
+6. Update version to the next pre-release version in `lib/rack-zippy/version.rb`, e.g. `1.0.1` becomes `1.0.2.pre`.
+7. Add new heading to `CHANGELOG` for the next pre-release
-7. Commit and push the updated lib/rack-zippy/version.rb.
+8. Commit and push the updated `lib/rack-zippy/version.rb` and `CHANGELOG` files.